 Symbolism of Water: Ironic Reversal

-The holy water which Maurya sprinkles over Bartley’s dead body and over Michael’s clothes invokes Christian symbolism placed in an ironic context.
+The holy water that Maurya sprinkles over Bartley’s dead body and over Michael’s clothes invokes Christian symbolism placed in an ironic context.
 The drops of holy water become reminiscent of the insatiable appetite of the sea and remind us of the meaningless words of assurance uttered by the young priest: “…the Almighty God won’t leave her destitute with no son living.”
 Water becomes, in the course of the play, perversely identified with death and not life or regeneration.
-Maurya fails to bless Bartley by the spring well, her drops of holy water blesses his departed soul.
+Maurya fails to bless Bartley by the spring well, her drops of holy water bless his departed soul.

 From the very beginning, it is understood that there is a form of opposition, not just between different symbols, but even within a single symbol.
-The paraphernalia of peasant life metamorphose into dramatic symbols which dissolve, coalesce and combine in tension or opposition to give depth or contrapuntal irony to the mechanics of an apparently simple theme.
-The nets, oilskins represent the sea as a source of sustenance, as a provider.
+The paraphernalia of peasant life metamorphoses into dramatic symbols which dissolve, coalesce and combine in tension or opposition to give depth or contrapuntal irony to the mechanics of an apparently simple theme.
+The nets and oilskins represent the sea as a source of sustenance, as a provider.
 Yet, the presence of coffin boards, a constant visual reminder of death, gives out a contrary idea of fatalism.
 The nets, therefore, seem to perform an opposite function—evoking an insidious atmosphere of entrapment.

 Maurya: The Central Symbol of Tragic Heroism

-Such antinomical imagery establishes itself as a visual element as Maurya sets out with staff of life in one hand and the staff of death (the drowned Michael’s stick), on the other.
+Such antinomical imagery establishes itself as a visual element as Maurya sets out with the staff of life in one hand and the staff of death (the drowned Michael’s stick), on the other.
 The subsequent vision leads her on to her private revelation of the double ritual of birth and death.
 To accept this as a vision of existence is to acknowledge the principle of necessity, to emerge from a state of submissive defeat to one of dignified awareness.

 Errol Durbach points out in this context: “… built into her (Maurya’s) struggle against the sea is an almost fatalistic sense of predetermined failure…” She does more than merely oppose some external antagonist, the sea.
 She functions as a visual presence through which Synge articulates the invisible—the double movement of life and death.

 In a way, Maurya’s name becomes a signifier of the prototypical Mary.
-The splendidly poetic evocation of the “Pieta” (image of sorrowing Mary over her son’s death), in the final moments of the play, the scattered images of boards, nails, clothes and the broken mother, transform the cottage into a site of universal mourning.
+The splendidly poetic evocation of the “Pieta” (image of sorrowing Mary over her son’s death), in the final moments of the play, the scattered images of boards, nails, clothes, and the broken mother, transform the cottage into a site of universal mourning.
 The prayer for mercy embraces all mankind.
 Maurya concludes with a dignified recognition of the tragic axiom—through acceptance of necessity and death’s inevitability: No man at all can be living forever, and we must be satisfied.”
 This is where the symbols finally attain the desired significance.
-Maurya’s realization is no way less glorious or less heroic than those of the great classical heroes.
+Maurya’s realization is in no way less glorious or less heroic than those of the great classical heroes.
 This is where the symbols attain a universal and timeless resonance